Everything You Need to Know About Watering Orchids at Home

 Most orchid plants will need to be watered every 5 to 10 days during the spring, summer, and early fall months when the soil base is 90%+ dry.
 During winter, when the orchid plant enters a period of dormancy, watering cycles should be reduced to every 10 to 15 days or when the moisture content present in the soil falls again below 10%.
 To water the orchid plant, liberally soak the soil in the potting container with either rainwater or filtered water and stop when water begins to disperse from the drainage holes.

 How to Water Orchids – The Key Considerations:

-As with all indoor plant care, the unique environmental conditions in your home or office in addition to the variety of plant you’re nurturing will play a role in determining their precise watering needs.
+As with all indoor plant care, the unique environmental conditions in your home or office, in addition to the variety of plants you’re nurturing, will play a role in determining their precise watering needs.

 Temperature and Humidity

 The relative ambient temperature will play a pivotal role in how often you’ll need to water your orchid plant.
 Basic assumptions ring true – warmer conditions are going to accelerate moisture loss in your orchid plant’s soil base.
 Similarly, cold winters coupled with dry air will suck moisture from the plant’s roots.

 Orchids are native to tropical climates, so a little humidity is always beneficial for water retention and absorption into the plant.
 Cold winters coupled with dry air are going to accelerate moisture loss.

 Be aware that different types of orchids tend to favor certain climatic conditions as well.
 There are orchids that do best in cool temperatures, those that prefer an intermediate temp, and those that thrive in the heat.